Joseph Genchi

 Research interests

-My project centres on Afrohorror, an aesthetic that has emerged following the arrival of “post-racism” and concurrent with the rise of Afropessimist criticism.
-My thesis identifies an affinity between the horror genre in its various forms and racial terror as depicted across cultural texts by Black authors and artists.
-This relationship can be traced from the Gothicism of Frederick Douglass’s ‘blood-stained gate’ of slavery, to Blues legend Robert Johnson’s encounter with the devil at the crossroads, to Toni Morrison’s haunted house in Beloved.
-Throughout the history of African American literature and art, horror has provided a language capable of expressing the reality of racial terror.
+My project centres on Afrohorror, an aesthetic that has emerged following the false dawning of “post-racism” and concurrent with the rise of Afropessimist thought.
+My thesis identifies an affinity between the Horror genre in its various forms and racial terror as depicted across cultural texts by Black authors and artists.
+This relationship can be traced from the Gothicism of Frederick Douglass’s ‘blood-stained gate’ of slavery, to Blues legend Robert Johnson’s encounter at the crossroads, to Toni Morrison’s haunted house in Beloved.
+Throughout the history of African American literature and art, Horror has provided an imperfect, incomplete, but nontheless persistant answer to the problem of expressing the reality of racial terror.
 Afrohorror texts, such as Get Out (dir.
-Jordan Peele, 2017), continue this tradition, marrying horror with satire to enable a self-aware critique of antiblackness.
+Jordan Peele, 2017), continue this tradition, marrying Horror with satire to depict the consequences of present-day antiblackness while employing a self-aware critique of the Horror narratives as a form.

-More broadly, my research interests include popular culture, postcolonial studies, contemporary fiction, postmodernism and metafiction, and cinema.
+More broadly, my research interests include world cinema, postcolonial / decolonial studies, contemporary fiction, metafiction, and popular culture.

 Publications